czbiohub-sf/ot-tempdeck-control/docs/index.rst

 Actions
 ^^^^^^^
-The default action if none of the following flags are given is to read back and print the current measured and target temperatures.
+The default action if none of the following flags are given is to read back and print the current measured and target temperatures along with information about the device.
 The following additional actions are available:

 .. option:: -h, --help